October 27, 2016

 If the tooth brushing ends in blood, sweat, or tears, there are still choices you can make to help improve your dog’s oral health.
 Crunchy kibble is better for your dog’s teeth than soft food, as soft food is more likely to stick to the teeth and cause decay.

+There are many synthetic bones and chew toys that are specially designed to strengthen your dog’s gums and teeth.
+Just make sure you’re providing safe objects for your dog to chew on.
+Hard objects can cause broken teeth.
 Giving your dog a good bone to chew on can help get rid of buildup and keep teeth strong, but imagine a human who only chews gum and uses mouth rinse.
 That’s not an effective means of ensuring good dental hygiene and overall health.
 The same is true for your dog.

+Even with healthy teeth, your dog should have his teeth checked by a professional every six to twelve months.
+Your vet should include a dental examination with a normal checkup, but ask for it if they don’t.
+Dental care can be a hassle for dogs, but proper maintenance can be a money saver in the long run.
+Letting it go can lead to costly and often painful vet visits down the road.
+Many dogs have to be given anesthesia to have their teeth and gums cleaned if the buildup is bad enough.
+Keep your dog’s mouth clean though, and you’ll both be smiling!
 Here at Petland, we carry a wide variety of dental products for both dogs and cats.
 We believe it is very important to get off on the right foot with taking care of your animals’ teeth.
 That’s why dental care is thoroughly explained with every puppy that goes home from our store!
 We also carry dental treats and toys that can help in between cleanings and brushings for both puppies and adult dogs!